7. Functionsï

 ## [1] "array([0, 1, 2, 3, 4])"

-Note that the current working directory can be read and changed by means of a call to getwd and setwd, respectively.
-It is the directory from where the current R session was started.
+On a side note, the current working directory can be read and changed through a call to getwd and setwd, respectively.
+By default, it is the directory where the current R session was started.

 Important

 Relying on system2 assumes that the commands referred to are available on the target platform.
-Hence, it might not be portable, unless additional assumptions are made (e.g., that a user runs some Unix system, that certain libraries are installed therein).
+Hence, it might not be portable unless additional assumptions are made, e.g., that a user runs a UNIX-like system and that certain libraries are available.
 We strongly recommend GNU/Linux or FreeBSD for both software development and production use, as they are free, open, developer-friendly, user-loving, reliable, ethical, and sustainable.
+Users of other operating systems are missing out on so many good features.

-Most stand-alone data processing algorithms are implemented in compiled, slightly lower-level programming languages.
-This usually makes them faster and more re-usable in other environments.
-For instance, it is often the case that an industry-standard library is written in very portable C, C++, or Fortran and has some bindings available for easier access from within R, Python, Julia, etc. This is the case with FFTW, LIBSVM, mlpack, OpenBLAS, ICU, and GNU GSL, amongst many others.
+Most standalone data processing algorithms are implemented in compiled, slightly lower-level programming languages.
+This usually makes them faster and more reusable in other environments.
+For instance, an industry-standard library might be written in very portable C, C++, or Fortran and define bindings for easier access from within R, Python, Julia, etc. It is the case with FFTW, LIBSVM, mlpack, OpenBLAS, ICU, and GNU GSL, amongst many others.
+Chapter 14 explains basic ways to refer to such compiled code.

-Also, the rJava package can be used to dynamically create JVM objects and access their fields and methods.
+Also, the rJava package can dynamically create JVM objects and access their fields and methods.
 Similarly, reticulate can be used to access Python objects, including numpy arrays and pandas data frames (but see also the rpy2 package for Python).

 Important